Bennett Barouch, Senior Software Executive

 Director of Engineering

 With ISE serving as an enhanced AAA server at the heart of the network's security, employees and visitors can BYOD (bring your own device) and get onto the network while allowing each user access to only that portion of the network and those devices permitted to them based on who they are, where they are, what device they are using, the state of the device, and other situational factors.
-I managed people in Israel and the US.
+I managed about 40 people distributed between the US and Israel.

 ServiceNow, San Jose, CA